 - When complete, tape the end of the yarn and trim with scissors.
 Hang with nails or Command Strips.

 And if you’re ready to try some additional easy and budget friendly wall art, learn to make canvas wall art with glue!
-Just click the image below:
+You can see it it in the image below: